 Scientific Name: Oncorhynchus kisutch

-Description: As their common name would suggest when Coho enters the rivers to start their epic breeding migration this fish both males and females tend to be bright silver with dark blue upper backs.
-The longer these fish spend in fresh water there more they start to change.
+As their common name would suggest when Coho enter the rivers to start their breeding migration they tend to be bright silver with dark blue upper backs.
+The longer these fish spend in freshwater the more they start to change.
 The fish start to change to a darker colour before turning red.
-It is when they are in the freshest condition and bright Silver they are considered the best sport.
-Silvers are an amazing fish to catch on the fly, it’s like crossing a Salmon with a Tarpon for when hooked these fish spend as much time jumping out of the water as they do in it.
-They twist and turn and give great runs, all in all, they are a great fish to catch for fun.
+It is when they are in the freshest condition and bright silver they are considered the best sport.
+Silvers/Coho’s are an amazing fish to catch on the fly, it’s like crossing a Salmon with a Tarpon because when hooked these fish spend as much time jumping out of the water as they do in it.
+They twist and turn and give great runs, all in all they are a great fish to catch.

-Average Size: Coho Salmon run in huge shoals and you will find the fish will average between 8lb to 16lb however every now and then these a few fish that have overwintered at sea for an extra year or two and you can find yourself hooked in to fish up to 31lb.
+Coho Salmon run in huge shoals and average between 8 to 16lb.
+However, every now and then there are a few fish that have overwintered at sea for an extra year or two and these grow up to 31lb.

-Where to catch: The range of Coho Salmon is huge they can be found on both sides of the Pacific, in Alaska and the Pacific Northwest area of North America as well as on the other side in Japan and Russia.
-Nearly all rivers will have a run of Coho Salmon, some more than others so it is always good to take advice.
-Places like Togiak River, Naknek River, Kenai River, Kanektok River, Kvichak River, Ayakulik River, Kasilof River and one of my favourites in Alaska for Coho Salmon the Goodnews River.
+The range of Coho Salmon is huge.
+They can be found on both sides of the Pacific, the Pacific Northwest area of North America, Alaska, Japan and Russia.
+Nearly all rivers will have a run of Silver’s, some more than others, so it is always good to take advice on where to fish.
+Some of our favourite places to fish for Coho Salmon include Togiak River, Naknek River, Kenai River, Kanektok River, Kvichak River, Ayakulik River, Kasilof River and the Goodnews River.

-In Canada, the main rivers are the Skeena River and all its tributaries, Kitimat River and Fraser River, but there are also many more.
-One very important point for fishing for Coho Salmon is the date.
-You need to be at the right river on the right weeks, not all rivers have the peak run in the same weeks, as these fish make their way along the coast once they find their home river they will start to run up it.
-So those that have further to run along the coast will tend to be later rivers.
+In Canada, the main rivers are the Skeena River and Fraser River, but there are also many more.
+One very important point for fishing for Silvers is the date, you need to be at the right river on the right weeks.
+Not all rivers have their peak run in the same weeks.